Johnathan Williams: Maccabi Rishon LeZion (2019)

 On July 30, 2019, Williams signed with Maccabi Rishon LeZion of the Israel Premier League.
 On November 13, 2019, Williams recorded a double-double of 11 rebounds and a career-high 19 points, while shooting 7-of-11 from the field, in a 79–85 loss to Virtus Bologna.
 In 18 games played for Rishon LeZion, he averaged 11.7 points and 9.1 rebounds per game.
 On December 23, 2019, he parted ways with Rishon LeZion after receiving offers from NBA teams.

 Washington Wizards (2019–2020)

 On December 26, 2019, Williams signed with the Washington Wizards.
 On January 4, 2020, Williams was waived by the Wizards after appearing in 6 games for the team.
 Eight days later on January 12, 2020, the Washington Wizards announced that they had signed Williams to a two-way contract.
 In the G League, Williams averaged 13.1 points, 9.6 rebounds, 1.4 assists and 1.1 blocks per game.

 Galatasaray (2020–2021)

 On September 6, 2020, Williams signed with Galatasaray of the Turkish Basketball Super League (BSL).

 Niners Chemnitz (2021)

 On February 24, 2021, he signed with Niners Chemnitz of the German Basketball Bundesliga (BBL).

 Aquila Basket Trento (2021–2022)

 On August 21, 2021, Williams signed with Dolomiti Energia Trento of the Lega Basket Serie A.

+Fighting Eagles Nagoya (2022–2023)

+On July 1, 2022, Williams signed with Fighting Eagles Nagoya of the B.League.

+Phoenix Super LPG Fuel Masters (2023–2024)

+In October 2023, Williams signed with the Phoenix Super LPG Fuel Masters of the Philippine Basketball Association (PBA) as the team's import for the 2023–24 PBA Commissioner's Cup.

+Toyama Grouses (2024)

+On March 19, 2024, Williams signed with Toyama Grouses of the B.League.

+Veltex Shizuoka (2024)

+On November 1, 2024, Williams signed a short-term contract with Veltex Shizuoka of the B.League.
+On December 4, his contract was ended.

+Chiba Jets (2024–2025)

+On December 6, 2024, Williams signed with Chiba Jets of the B.League.
+On January 31, 2025, his contract was terminated.

+London Lions (2025–present)

+On August 2, 2025, Williams signed a year long contract with London Lions of the SLB and the EuroCup.